tezos-commons/baseDAO/docs/specification.md

 # General Requirements

-- The contract must be FA2 compatible as to facilitate listing on exchanges and interaction with services which support FA2.
+- The contract must be FA2 compatible.

 - The contract must store tokens of two types: frozen (`token_id` is 1) and unfrozen (`token_id` is 0).